Blue Cohosh

 · INTRIGUING POSSIBILITIES – Researchers in India have discovered tantalizing evidence that the American Indians may have been on the right track in using blue Cohosh as a contraceptive.
 In animals, the herb inhibits ovulation, according to a report published in the Journal of Reproduction and Fertility.

-European researchers have identified some and immune-stimulating properties in blue cohosh, possibly explaining its use by Eclectic physicians for bladder and kidney infections.
+European researchers have identified some antibiotic and immune-stimulating properties in blue cohosh, possibly explaining its use by Eclectic physicians for bladder and kidney infections.

 · DEAD-END FILE – Despite its traditional reputation as a treatment for high blood pressure, studies show blue Cohosh is more likely to cause this serious condition than treat it.